-"8 - (2) The Board may, at its discretion and where it considers there are exceptional circumstances, extend the period referred to in subsection (1).

-8 - (3) The Board shall extend the period referred to in subsection (1) where it is satisfied that an applicant was under a legal disability by reason of unsound mind at the time when such application should otherwise have been made and the applicant concerned makes an application to the Board within 3 years of the cessation of that disability."
+- "8 (2) The Board may, at its discretion and where it considers there are exceptional circumstances, extend the period referred to in subsection (1). - 8 (3) The Board shall extend the period referred to in subsection (1) where it is satisfied that an applicant was under a legal disability by reason of unsound mind at the time when such application should otherwise have been made and the applicant concerned makes an application to the Board within 3 years of the cessation of that disability."

-By 31st December 2015 the Board had received 2,766 such submissions.
+By 31st December 2016 the Board had received 2,766 such submissions.
 The Board has considered each such submission individually and has ruled as follows;

-- 2,223 submissions were accepted by the Board - 342 submissions were disallowed by the Board - 162 submission were withdrawn or had their files closed - 39 submissions were not valid
+- 2,224 submissions for new applications were accepted by the Board - 341 submissions were disallowed by the Board - 162 submission were withdrawn or had their files closed - 39 submissions were not valid

-Accordingly, the Board received a total of 16,649 applications (including 2,210 late applications)
+Accordingly, the Board received a total of 16,650 applications (including 2,211 late applications).